webstar0411/messenger-android/README.md

  5. Once the build is over, run on the device using menu `Run -> Run (app)`
  6. That's it, you should see the welcome screen like below.

-Login using your phone number and OTP 123456.
+Login using your phone number and OTP from the mesibo console.
 You can even start using the app you've just built to communicate with your family and friends.

 ## Key SDKs user in this project